Numerical methods for stochastic differential equations based on Gaussian mixture: Preliminaries

-As before, $\mathbb{E}_x$ represents the expectation under the law of the process or Markov chain starting at $x$.
 Though likely overly restrictive, Assumption~\ref{ass:pd} and Assumption~\ref{ass:bounded} will simplify the analysis and make the ideas more transparent.
 Analysis based on Assumption~\ref{ass:bounded} has been pursued in many works (see for example \cite{am11}).
 Compared with Assumption~\ref{ass:bounded}, some authors relax the coefficients to have polynomial growth (see for example \cite{milstein86}).
-The current results can be extended to locally Lipschitz coefficients with polynomial growth under appropriate one-sided Lyapunov conditions or simply the arbitrary moment bounds they imply.
-See for instance \cite{mattinglyStuartHigham2002}.
+The current results can be extended to locally Lipschitz coefficients with polynomial growth under appropriate one-sided Lyapunov conditions or simply the arbitrary moment bounds they imply, see for instance \cite{mattinglyStuartHigham2002}.

 The generator of the diffusion process \eqref{eq:sde} is given by

 The evolution of the law satisfies the Fokker-Planck equation (or the forward Kolmogrov equation)